AlessioGFerraioli/Portfolio/README.md

 # Portfolio
 My Portfolio, as an exercise.

-You can visit the portfolio website [here]("https://alessiogferraioli.github.io/Portfolio/").
+You can visit the portfolio website [here]("https://alessiogferraioli.github.io/Portfolio/"). (https://alessiogferraioli.github.io/Portfolio/)[here] and (here)[https://alessiogferraioli.github.io/Portfolio/] or (here)["https://alessiogferraioli.github.io/Portfolio/"]

 This is a **work in progress** for a personal portfolio project that I'm building as an excercise while I'm learning web design.